A Better User Experience — Running a Discovery Session (Part II)

 45 mins 14:00–14-:45

-With user journeys complete, it’s time to split up into groups taking a user each to map out their journey.
+With user journeys complete, it’s time to split up into groups taking a user each and mapping out their journey.
 Facing each of the groups should be a display with three horizontal lines.

 - Top: Journey